CURRICULUM OPTIONS

 - Day 6: Students answer anchor questions they have not previously answered:

-- Karenza Sutton-Bennett, “Intellect versus Politeness: Charlotte Lennox and Women’s Minds,” Eighteenth-Century Fiction 35, no. 3 (July 2023), pp. 375–96, https://doi.org/10.3138/ecf.35.3.375.
+- Karenza Sutton-Bennett, “Intellect versus Politeness: Charlotte Lennox and Women’s Minds,” Eighteenth-Century Fiction 35, no. 3 (July 2023), 375–96, https://doi.org/10.3138/ecf.35.3.375.

 1 Day: Marketing to and Constructing Gender: A Comparison

-Compare the following, using anchor questions:
+Compare magazines of the same year using anchor questions:

-- The Gentleman’s Magazine, or Trader’s Monthly Intelligencer (1779), https://archive.org/details/sim_gentlemans-magazine_1779-09_49_9
+- The Gentleman’s Magazine, or Trader’s Monthly Intelligencer 49, no. 9 (1779), Archive.org.

-- The Lady’s Magazine; or Entertaining Companion (1779), https://archive.org/details/s2id11854900/page/n5/mode/2up
+- The Lady’s Magazine; or Entertaining Companion 10 (1779), Archive.org.

-2 Days: Using Periodicals for Publicity: Phillis Wheatley Peters (PWP)
+2 Days: Using Periodicals for Publicity: Phillis Wheatley Peters

-PWP’s Campaign to Publish Poems:
+Phillis Wheatley Peters’s Campaign to Publish Poems:

 - Compare the following:

-- “An Ode of Verses on the much-lamented Death of the Rev. Mr. George Whitefield” (Broadside, 1770), https://collections.library.yale.edu/catalog/2007757
+- “An Ode of Verses on the much-lamented Death of the Rev. Mr. George Whitefield” (Broadside, 1770), Yale University Library Digital Collections.

-- “On the Decease of the Rev. Mr. Whitefield” (Derby Mercury, March 22, 1771)
+- “On the Decease of the Rev. Mr. Whitefield,” Derby Mercury (March 22, 1771), British Newspaper Archive [free trial available].

 - Compare the following:

-- “On Recollection” and accompanying anecdote in the London Magazine 41 (March 1772), pp. 134-5, https://archive.org/details/bim_eighteenth-century_the-london-magazine-or-_1772_41/page/n155/mode/2up?view=theater
+- “On Recollection” and accompanying anecdote in the London Magazine 41 (March 1772): 134–5, Archive.org.

-- The Gentleman’s Magazine (September 1773), p.
-456.
+- The Gentleman’s Magazine 43, no. 9 (September 1773): 456, Archive.org.

-- “Hymn to the Morning,” London Magazine (September 1773), p.
-456
+- “Hymn to the Morning,” London Magazine (September 1773): 456, Archive.org.

-- “To Maecenas” Scots Magazine (September 1773), 484
+- “To Maecenas,” Scots Magazine (September 1773): 484, Archive.org.

 Final Project

 Eighteenth-century readers made commonplace books by cutting out texts from magazines to paste into their own personally designed books that included drawing and writing by the creator and by her or his friends.
-Create your own commonplace book and write a Critical Introduction that engages with scholars of eighteenth-century periodicals to explain how you ordered the entries and designed your book, as well as what you learned about eighteenth-century magazines, women’s roles, and their similarities or differences with today’s social media.
+Create your own commonplace book and write a critical introduction that engages with scholars of eighteenth-century periodicals to explain how you ordered the entries and designed your book, as well as what you learned about eighteenth-century magazines, women’s roles, and their similarities or differences with today’s social media.

 - What does this piece assume about readers’ gender, class, and culture and does it in some way ask for change?
 Is this piece working in an activist capacity?
 If so, how?